NitinDatta8/Blog-Generation-LLM/README.md

 ## Features

-- [ ] Add new models such as Mistral and GPT3
+- [x] Add new models such as Falcon and GPT2
 - [ ] Try different prompting styles
 - [ ] Add different styles such as funny, poetic, focused, factual
 - [ ] Put it to production